 Anxiety can cause a lot of unusual and upsetting symptoms.
 But one issue that few people are aware of is the way that anxiety can affect genital health.
 Studies have shown time and time again that high levels of anxiety and stress affect the body in a myriad of ways, with no place untouched.

 Vaginal discomfort is a complicated issue, because in general even anxiety related vaginal discomfort requires a doctor's visit, and it can be hard to diagnose whether the problem is from anxiety or from something else.
-Yet for better or worse, anxiety has absolutely been linked to women's genital health, and it's something that needs to be controlled if you hope to reduce the discomfort in the future.
+Anxiety has been linked to women's genital health and if not addressed, can cause notable vaginal discomfort.

 How Stress Causes Vaginal Discomfort

 It is highly unlikely that someone would experience anxiety-related vaginal discomfort without first experiencing other, more common, symptoms of anxiety.
 It is important to share your history of anxiety with your doctor when seeking care for vaginal discomfort as otherwise it can be very difficult to diagnosis anxiety as the cause of your problems.

 Even though you are suffering from anxiety, the main issue here is stress.
 Anxiety causes stress to be placed on the body, and that stress has a way of altering your body's internal chemistry - including hormones, healthy bacteria, and more.

 Vaginal infections, also known as vaginitis, are actually fairly common from stress (as well as poor sleep, which some may experience as a result of anxiety).
 The vagina is filled with healthy and unhealthy bacteria, and ideally these will retain a healthy balance.